danyalbasar/Depression_Predictor/README.md

 Depression predicttor based on Machine Learning

 This machine learning model helps you predict if someone is suffering from depression or not.

+I have also implemented this mML model into flask and made a website which works on this model.